sethupathib/vsdGraphExtractor/README.md

  - Graph Splitting.
 Need to go through this.
 It's very important.
 As of this moment, the algorithm only returns the Euler Path for the Combined (PMOS + NMOS) graph.
  - Layouting.
  - Routing the Layout.
+ - Pass Transistor's.
+Layouting for pass transistor logic is a bit complicated as it requires adding dummy nodes/edges and forming the graph.

+## Note

+ - A usable version of this software is available [**here**](https://codeberg.org/tok/librecell).
+It has been developed by Thomas Kramer.
+(PhD @ ETH-Zurich).
+ - This objective of this project is to replicate the work done by Thomas thereby getting an exponential learning curve.
+ - The usage of the tool is quite basic.
+However, developing the entire toolchain from scratch was a major challenge.

 ## Author